County of Santa Barbara

 SUPERVISOR HARTMANN

-Adopt a Resolution of Commendation honoring Detective Richard Miller upon his retirement from
+Adopt a Resolution of Commendation honoring Detective Richard Miller upon his retirement

-Barbara County.
+citizens of Santa Barbara County.

 A-2)